aodn/aodn_cloud_optimised/docs/development/installation.rst

    :name: poetry-requirements

     When modules are updated, it can be good practice to also update the ``requirements.txt`` file used to create the Mamba env.
     It is not done automatically yet.
+When a Coiled cluster is called, if the ``requirements.txt``, this could lead to a failure to spin the cluster

     .. code-block:: bash